-

 Disruptive Behavior

-Academic Environment Disruption — behavior that disrupts, disturbs, impairs, or interferes with the orderly conduct, processes, and functions within a classroom, laboratory, or other academic environments.
-This includes interfering with the academic mission of the University, interfering with other students’ ability to benefit from the educational program, or interfering with a faculty member’s ability to carry out the normal educational functions of any academic environment.
+- Academic Environment Disruption - behavior that disrupts, disturbs, impairs, or interferes with the orderly conduct, processes, and functions within a classroom, laboratory, or other academic environments.
+This includes interfering with the academic mission of the University, interfering with other Students' ability to benefit from the educational program, or interfering with an Instructor's ability to carry out the normal educational functions of any academic environment.

 -